fleet-actions/ec2-runner-pool-manager/docs/getting-started/advanced-configuration.md

     If your self-hosted runner needs to communicate with other AWS services (ie. `s3`), feel free to expand the EC2 instance profile - but always ensure that the minimum permissions specified here are included.

 ??? tip "Add `AmazonSSMManagedInstanceCore` - connect to your self-hosted runners ⭐"
     [Session Manager](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-with-systems-manager-session-manager.html) is my favourite way to connect to instances as they do not require bastion hosts or managing SSH keys.
-I recommend expanding your EC2 instance profile with AWS Managed Policy [AmazonSSMManagedInstanceCore](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-instance-profile.html).
+I recommend expanding your EC2 instance role with AWS Managed Policy [AmazonSSMManagedInstanceCore](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-instance-profile.html).
 When used with Machine Images built on Amazon Linux 2023 and Ubuntu - Session Manager should work out of the box as the [SSM Agent is pre-installed](https://docs.aws.amazon.com/systems-manager/latest/userguide/manually-install-ssm-agent-linux.html) 🤩

 ### Network Security